pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 ### Supporting SwiftUI

-To support SwiftUI, the `pendoEnableSwiftUI()` modifier must be called on each of the `rootViews` in your app.
+To support SwiftUI, the `pendoEnableSwiftUI()` modifier must be applied to the application rootView.
+In case of multiple rootViews (e.x. usage of multiple UIHostingControllers), apply the modifier to each of these rootViews parameter.
 See example below:
 ```swift
 struct YourView: View {
     var body: some View {